yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 $> yarn build:cli
 ```

 Running this command will generate a file in `packages/berry-cli/bundles/berry.js`, and starting from now any Yarn command you'll run in this repository will always use your local build.
-In case it inadvertedly becomes corrupted, just remove this file and run `build:cli` again.
+In case it inadvertently becomes corrupted, just remove this file and run `build:cli` again to get a fresh one.

-## Builtin plugins
+## Working on plugins

 The standard bundle uses a predefined set of plugins defined in [`packages/berry-cli/package.json`](https://github.com/yarnpkg/berry/blob/master/packages/berry-cli/package.json#L43).
 If your PR aims to add a new plugin to the standard build you'll need to add it there (note that this decision should be left to the core maintainers - please don't modify this setting yourself).